uitdots/nvim/README.md

 ### Languages

 > [!NOTE]
-> The higher order, the well configured
+> The higher the order, the better configured the language is

 - Author using:
   - `javascript`, `typescript` _(nodejs, deno)_